Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Experiments

 \subsection{Training Details}

 Our implementation uses PyTorch \cite{paszke2019pytorch} and is partially built upon MMDetection\cite{chen2019mmdetection}.
 The detector in Med-Query is trained with AdamW optimizer \cite{loshchilov2017decoupled} in the initial setting of $lr=4\mathrm{e}{-4}, \beta_1=0.9, \beta_2=0.999, weight\_{decay}=0.1$.
 The total training process contains 1000 epochs: the first 200 epochs to linearly warm up and the learning rate $lr$ is reduced by a factor of 10 at the 800th epoch.
 It costs about 20 hours on 8 V100 GPUs with a single GPU batch size of 8.
 We empirically set coefficients $\lambda_c=1, \lambda_p=10, \lambda_s=10, \lambda_a=10, \lambda_m=4$.
-The network output of the fourth stage (C4), from an adapted 3D ResNet50 is used as the spatial features for Transformer encoding.
-The Transformer component consists of a one-layer encoder and a three-layer decoder, which is empirically found to be sufficient in our task.
+The network outputs of the fourth stage (C4) from an adapted 3D ResNet50 are used as the spatial features for Transformer encoding.
+The Transformer component consists of a one-layer encoder and a three-layer decoder, which we have empirically found to be sufficient for our task.
 We follow \cite{misra2021end} to set a dropout of 0.1 in encoder and 0.3 in decoder.
-The \texttt{MultiHeadAttention} block of both have 4 heads.
-The length of positional encoding in one-axis is set as 128, thus the total embedding dimensions is 384 in our case.
-We use data augmentations mentioned in \cref{sec:data_aug} to generate diverse training data offline and on the fly, the maximum translation distance from the reference center (i.e., anatomy mask center in our experiments) is 20mm, the scaling range is [0.9, 1.1], and the rotation range is [-15$^\circ$, 15$^\circ$].
+The \texttt{MultiHeadAttention} block in both the encoder and decoder has 4 heads.
+The positional encoding length is set to 128 per axis, resulting in a total embedding dimensions of 384.
+We use data augmentations mentioned in \cref{sec:data_aug} to generate diverse training data both offline and on-the-fly.
+The maximum translation distance from the reference center (i.e., anatomy mask center in our experiments) is 20mm, the scaling range is [0.9, 1.1], and the rotation range is [-15$^\circ$, 15$^\circ$].
 The ROI extractor and segmentation head are trained separately, for the sake of training efficiency.
-All models in our experiments are trained from scratch.
+All models in our experiments, including the feature extractor of the anatomy detector, are trained from scratch.